TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 the process of organizing the deployment of experiments as well as reducing uncertainties that may arise due to natural miscommunication or analog on-the-fly communication.

-As of now a large chunk of organizational communication is done using this very whiteboard, printed mediums and hand-written notes.
+As of now a large chunk of organizational communication is done using this whiteboard, printed mediums and hand-written notes.

 ![current whiteboard of VLA](../../hessenbox/img/vlawhiteboard-full.jpg){width=70%}

-Furthermore, the VLA is, as of now, greatly hindered from doing their work efficiently as electronic mails are distributed on a per person basis instead of one central instance.
+Furthermore, the VLA is, as of now, hindered from doing their work efficiently as electronic mails are distributed on a per person basis instead of one central instance.
 This causes further effort in communicating what already has been worked on and what has not even been read yet making room for misinterpretations and errors.